-An article in the NY TImes today reports1 that NY Attorney General Schneiderman is pursuing various information providers, Thomson Reuters in the immediate case, for their practices of selling market sensitive information preferntially.
+An article in the NY TImes today reports that NY Attorney General Schneiderman is pursuing various information providers, Thomson Reuters in the immediate case, for their practices of selling market sensitive information preferntially.
 Those paying a premium get information several minutes before its release to the general public.
 This is more evidence that Wall St (standing in here for the financial sector as a whole) is largely a fixed gambling racket.
 Not much different than a casino.
-Continue reading →

 We pulled the plug on Mid-Hudson Cable (MHC) for our internet service a couple of weeks ago in favor of Verizon DSL service.
 I have written about MHC’s terrible service and misrepresentations earlier.
 Most recently here.